 Kuala Lumpur is gridlocked during rush hour and worse on rainy season so it’s unwise to get a taxi or to rent a car to get around its top attractions especially that the city is short of parking areas.
 The usual approach if you are following a DIY travel itinerary is to utilize a mix of public transport (train and bus).
 Grab taxis are widely used and are a local favorite to get to short distances because it’s cheaper than a regular taxi so include that as well in the mix.

 If you are not tight with schedule and want to freely wander around the major tourist spots in the city, you can catch the hop-on, hop-off GO KL City bus – a double-decked, purple-colored, FREE bus service that takes tourists around downtown area.
 You can catch the bus from 6:00AM to 11:00PM every 10 minutes at Pavilion shopping mall and KLCC, among others.
 Check this map for the complete list of bus stops.

 If you are already at Petaling street, go on foot from Chinatown to Sri Mahamariamman Temple, Merdeka Square, Central Market and KLCC as these places are a walking distance from each other.

 2019 TOP ATTRACTIONS IN & NEAR KUALA LUMPUR

-Here are the best places to visit in Kuala Lumpur, Malaysia for 2019.
+Here are the best places and tourist spots to visit in Kuala Lumpur, Malaysia for 2019.